Puppy Training - School & Classes

 When is puppy school?

-Beginning on Friday's from January 2019, puppy school at Rags and Bert’s is a weekly session that runs from 9am until 1pm every Friday morning.
+Friday morning, puppy school at Rags and Bert’s is a weekly session that runs from 9am until 1pm you can start on Friday.
 Puppies are then welcome to join doggy daycare for the afternoon if needed.

 The puppy training classes have a minimum attendance of four consecutive weekly sessions to complete the course, after which additional sessions are optional.